What is it about?

 Results & new materials

-The results of the Austrian Citizen Science Award 2016 were published together with the results of a Swedish TBI project in the journal Sustainability.
-Among other findings, it was shown that decomposition rates in the Pannonian environmental zone were significantly influenced by land use, with decomposition occurring most rapidly in grassland.
-Stabilisation of labile material was significantly higher in forests than in grasslands and croplands, both in the continental and southern alpine zones.
+The results of the Austrian Citizen Science Award 2016 were published together with the results of a Swedish TBI project in 2020.
+It was found that decomposition rates in the Pannonian environmental zone were significantly influenced by land use, with decomposition occurring most rapidly in grassland.
+The stabilization of labile material was significantly higher in forests than in grassland and arable land, both in the continental and in the southern Alpine zone.

 Soil Sciences Education: Global Concepts and Teaching

-The Austrian Tea Bag Index team, together with other soil scientists, wrote the chapter "Good practices in DIY soil activities in Austria" in this text book.
-The book offers a collection of tried and tested methods from different countries around the world to make students aware of soils and their importance.
-The chapter by the Austrian scientists contains e.g. instructions for a workshop with the TBI activities in class and experiments on the filter function of soil.
+The Austrian Tea Bag Index team, together with other soil scientists, has written the chapter “Good practices in DIY soil activities in Austria” in an IUSS textbook.
+The book offers a collection of tried and tested methods from different countries around the world to sensitize students to soils and their importance.
+The chapter by the Austrian scientists contains instructions for a station operation with the TBI activities and experiments on the filter function of soil.

 UN Sustainable Development Goals (SDGs)